omarfawzy512/Readme/README.md

 What percentage of changes result in degraded services or require rollback?
 Enhance your stability and reliability by reducing the rate of failed changes.

 # Why DORA Metrics Matter for DevOps Teams

+## 1- Data-Driven Decision Making
+DORA metrics provide objective insights that enable teams to make informed decisions and prioritize improvements.

+## 2- Cultural Transformation
+Tracking DORA metrics fosters a culture of continuous improvement and collaboration, driving innovation and high-performance.

+## 3- Performance Benchmarking
+Compare your team's performance against industry standards and identify areas for growth and optimization.